<

 4,660 ftGain

-Camp Muir is the staging point for Rainier’s summit — the base camp where guided parties spend the night before their summit push.
-The hike to Muir crosses the Muir Snowfield, a glacierless snow slope that’s steep enough to require microspikes (required) and navigation skills (GPS or clear visibility).
-Listed here as an aspirational intermediate objective — your Class 1 beginner peaks build toward this, which then builds toward Rainier’s actual summit.
+The staging point for Rainier’s summit — base camp where guided parties spend the night before their summit push.
+The hike crosses the Muir Snowfield, steep enough to require microspikes (required) and navigation skills (GPS or clear visibility).
+Aspirational intermediate objective.

 Microspikes required · Navigation skills needed · Not a casual hike